Walton-DeFuniak Library: History

 After the Chautauqua association had their first session in DeFuniak Springs, locals realized there was a need for library resources to support it.
 The creation of a library in the area would further contribute to the movement towards cultural and intellectual progress.
 The establishment of a railroad in the region increased exposure to the DeFuniak village as a developing area for educational, cultural, and social opportunities.
+Early writers saw this growth as a response to the cultural and educational needs of society, laying the foundation for theories of public library development based on democratic traditions or multiple social forces later associated prominently with Sidney Ditzion and Jesse Shera.
 The 1900 census revealed the DeFuniak Springs area experienced a population growth rate of 147 percent over a ten-year span.
-Local women raised 580 dollars in 1886-7 to build the library, and land on Lake DeFuniak for an annual rent of 25 cents.
+Local women raised 580 dollars in 1886–87 to build the library, and land on Lake DeFuniak for an annual rent of 25 cents.
 The local women who played such a large role in the creation of the library were a part of the Ladies' Aide Society, later called the Ladies' Library Association.
+The DeFuniak Library officially opened on December 20, 1887 as a new expansion for the Florida Chautauqua Resort/Campus.
 The members earned money for books and kept the library opened until 1902, when an official librarian was hired.
 Alice Fellows became the first salaried librarian of Walton-Defuniak Library from 1896 to 1926.
 The library opened to the public on December 20, 1887.
 The library was sustained by subscription payments from members until the 1960s when the local government took over the financial responsibility to maintain the facility.
 The name was changed in 1975 to the Walton-DeFuniak library.
 In 1984, a rear section was added which blends architecturally with the original hardware-frame building.

 The library was one of two Florida libraries that applied and was awarded a famed and sought after Carnegie grant, but had to decline the offer.
 Alice Fellows, in a newspaper article stated, "In 1910, W.W.
 Flourney secured for us the promise of $10,000 Carnegie.
 The offer was made again six years later, but the city needed other improvements which were considered more essential."
 The reciprocation of additional funds for the upkeep of the new library was a requirement for the receiving of a Carnegie grant.

 The library was named in honor of Captain Frederick de Funiak, as was the village DeFuniak Springs in 1882.